scarletcafe/TASauria/documentation/source/en/http-ws-api/test-commands.md

 This command is provided mostly for the purpose of testing that the server is functioning correctly.

 The path argument can either be present or not present, i.e. `/test/echo` and `/test/echo/foobar` both trigger the command.
 If the path argument is provided, it's included in the response as `pathMessage`.
+If the path argument is not provided, `pathMessage` will be an empty string.

 ## Wait